vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 Every team responsible for a deliverable has been asked this question.

-Software teams commonly need to gauge how long it takes to deliver a feature, or say whether a deadline will be met.
-Yet haven't we just described how we don't recommend estimating based on time of delivery?
+Project teams commonly need to gauge how long it will take to deliver their work.
+Yet haven't we just stated that we don't recommend estimating work based on time to delivery?

 Estimation gives the team _data which helps them learn how to deliver more predictably over time_ and make predictions about future delivery.